-- When talking to your child, realize the more upset he sounds, the more he may need your support with separation.
+When talking to your child, realize the more upset he sounds, the more he may need your support with separation.
 Offer calm reassurance and put the time frame in perspective.
 Let him know you will miss him too and you will see him at the end of the week.

-- Help your child make the most of the Forest Dancing experience by giving he or she opportunities to grow into more independence.
+> - Help your child make the most of the Forest Dancing experience by giving her opportunities to grow into more independence.
 Let your child know you have confidence in the ability to stick it out.
-They will build confidence and competence if you let them work through the hard feelings to discover a found growth which will serve them well in the coming years.
+They will build confidence and competence if you let them work through the hard feelings to discover a newfound growth which will serve them well in the coming years.

-- Learn more about Homesickness and how to support your child.
+> - Learn more about Homesickness and how to support your child.